Am I eligible for a placement in Switzerland?

 You will be paid a gross salary of around CHF 3,200 per month (approx. CHF 2,600 after deductions).
 There may be variations in salaries depending on school and region; your exact salary will be confirmed in your contract.

 Please note that our overseas partners and employing institutions are ultimately responsible for setting the salary of Language Assistants and this amount should therefore be treated as indicative and may be subject to change.

 What holidays will I have?

-In Switzerland the academic calendar runs from mid-August until end June/early July.
-Typically, assistants can expect to receive the same school and national holidays as their institution.
+In Switzerland the academic calendar runs from mid-August/early September until end June/mid-July.
+Assistants can expect to receive the same school and national holidays as their institution.

 Where can I go in Switzerland?

 We have posts in both French- and German-speaking parts of the country.

 Most posts are in German-speaking cantons (regions), with various posts in rural areas.
 These may include Appenzell Ausserrhoden, Basel-Stadt, Luzern, Obwalden, St. Gallen, Solothurn, Schwyz, Zug and Zürich.